Occupancy Permits & Inspections

 No sleeping room may be used by two (2) children of opposite sex beyond the age of five (5) years nor may a minor child sleep in the same room as their parents on a permanent basis over five (5) years of age.
 Sec.
 6-82 (6)

 Required Fees: If an occupant is buying the dwelling unit, the cost for the occupancy permit is $20.00.
 If an occupant is renting or leasing the dwelling unit, the cost for the occupancy permit is $50.00.
 If the head of household is updating the occupancy permit for the first time, the cost is $10.00.
 For any subsequent update, the cost will be $5.00.

 Required Lease Documents: If an applicant is renting/leasing a dwelling unit, a completed and signed lease between lessee and lessor must be provided at the time of application.

 Anyone who plans to sell their home or who plans to rent out an apartment or home should make arrangements to have it inspected upon changing use or occupancy.
 Inspections can be arranged by calling the receptionist at 314-355-0400, ext.
-105. There is a charge of $100 for all occupancy inspections that include the initial inspection and first followup inspection.
-There is a fee of $25 for a third and fourth inspection, if needed.
+105. Fees are listed above.

 What They Cover